 Director & Head of Tech

 Jasper Derksen is a sound engineer and an expert in (analogue) audio equipment.
-His relationship with music goes way back, growing up in the recording studios of his parents.
+Growing up in the recording studios of his parents, his relationship with music goes way back.
 Besides playing the piano, he would always hang around and work in the studios.
-Since the family business moved to refurbishing professional audio equipment, Jasper has worked on projects fo the biggest studios in Europe, mainly deconstructing, refurbishing and installing consoles.
+Since the family business has moved to refurbishing professional audio equipment, Jasper has worked on projects for some of the biggest studios in Europe, mainly deconstructing, refurbishing and installing consoles.

-After a while, Jasper went on to work at Galaxy Studios for numerous years as dub-stage supervisor and became the technical go-to person in the studios.
+Following which, Jasper went on to work at Galaxy Studios for numerous years as dub-stage supervisor and became the technical go-to person in the studios.
 In 2016, Jasper co-founded the Amsterdam location of Abbey Road Institute.
-He is currently one of the Directors of the Amsterdam campus, is the head of tech within the studios and also teaches various classes in the curriculum.
+He is currently one of the Directors of the Amsterdam campus.
+Jasper is also the head of tech within the studios and teaches various classes in the curriculum as well.

 Producer, engineer & musician

 MarcoAntonio Spaventi is a musician, producer and audio engineer from Rome, Italy.
 After graduating in electronic engineering in Rome, he moved to Amsterdam.
 He has spent the following years teaching and growing his technical skills in the studio and on stage.

 Nowadays Marco is a full time producer and audio engineer in mixing, mastering, post production and sound design for picture.
 He works for several clients worldwide and regularly plays live gigs as MaSpaventi.
 He also gives lectures on Ableton, Synthesis and Sampling at Abbey Road Institute Amsterdam.

 Given his background as a musician, Marco collects the best in vintage and modern synthesisers and drum machines, such as a the Fender Rhodes and several modules in the eurorack format.
 His studio is located at the music centre Q-Factory in Amsterdam, working everyday with top gear, with the best in both the analogue and digital world.